BackupTheBerlios/nwnprc/nwnprc/tools/server/PRC Server readme.txt

 When there is a PRC update, you can simply run the "precacher sqlite.bat" file in your NWN directory to re-cache the updated 2da files without having to re-installer the server pack.

-Once you have the server all setup, you do need to set a few switches on the module.
+Once you have the server all setup, you do need to set a few switches on the module to use the full power of the ConvoCC & Letoscript.
 There is a full list in prc_inc_switches.
 To set a switch:
 Open the module in the toolset
 Edit -> Module Properties -> Advanced Tab -> Variables
 Enter the name of the variable on the left hand box, select INT in the middle box (unless the switch says otherwise), and then enter the value in the right hand box.